Quark mixing in the discrete dark matter model: Dark matter relic density and direct detection

-The operators (\ref{o6}) contribute to the same DM annihilation channel into down-type quarks -- we have seen that the up-type quarks are forced to be almost diagonal -- obtained by the exchange of the SM Higgs in the s-channel.
-In \cite{Boucenna:2011tj} it has been shown that the model, without the inclusion of NLO terms, gives rise to an available DM candidate.
-The relic dark matter density gives constraints on the parameter space of the model.
-In particular it was found that dark matter mass $M_{DM}$ is in the range 1 - 100 GeV, the region with $M_{DM}<40$\,GeV and mass of the standard model Higgs $M_H>400$\,Gev is excluded, while for $M_{DM}>50$\,GeV the Higgs mass can go up to about $500$\,GeV since co-annihilation can be possible.
-For $M_{DM}$ lighter than about $80$\,GeV dark matter annihilate (coannihilate) into fermions trough exchange of scalar (pseudoscalar and gauge boson) in the s-channel.
+The dark matter candidate of the DDM model can annihilate into up or down quarks via SM Higgs exchange in the s-channel.
+The operators (\ref{o6}) give rise to a new contribution for this decay in the case of decay into down quarks.
+Decay to up quarks is not affected as we have seen that up-type quarks are forced to be almost diagonal.
+In \cite{Boucenna:2011tj} it was shown that the model --without NLO terms -- gives rise to an available DM candidate.
+The relic dark matter density constrains the parameter space of the model.
+In particular it was found that dark matter mass $M_{DM}$ is in the range 1 - 100 GeV.
+The region with $M_{DM}<40$\,GeV and mass of the Standard Model Higgs $M_H>400$\,Gev is excluded, while for $M_{DM}>50$\,GeV the Higgs mass can go up to about $500$\,GeV as co-annihilation can be possible.
+For $M_{DM}$ lighter than about $80$\,GeV the dark matter annihilate (coannihilate) into fermions trough exchange of scalar (pseudoscalar and gauge boson) in the s-channel.
 For masses heavier than about $80$\,GeV the main channels of annihilation are with $W$ bosons in the final state.

-Below we consider the relevance of the inclusion of the dimension-six terms of eq.\,(\ref{o6}) to the relic density.
+Below we consider the effect of the inclusion of the dimension-six terms of eq.\,(\ref{o6}) to the relic density.
 The operators\,(\ref{o6}) give an effective quartic coupling of the dark matter with quarks.
-We therefore study the effects of such a operator only for dark matter mass below $80$\,GeV since for heavier dark matter mass the main annihilation is into $W$ bosons.
+We therefore study the effects of such a operator only for dark matter mass below $80$\,GeV as for heavier dark matter mass the main annihilation is into $W$ bosons and not in quarks.

-We recall that the DM candidate is one of the four neutral state (2 scalar and 2 pseudoscalar) arising by the mixing of the neutral components of $\eta_2$ and $\eta_3$ that in \cite{Boucenna:2011tj} have been indicated as $H'_m+i A'_m$ with $m=2,3$.
-From eq.\,(\ref{o6}) it is easy to derive the $H'_m,A'_m$ coupling with fermions.
+We recall that the DM candidate is one of the four neutral states (2 scalar and 2 pseudoscalar) arising by the mixing of the neutral components of $\eta_2$ and $\eta_3$ that in \cite{Boucenna:2011tj} were indicated as $H'_m+i A'_m$ with $m=2,3$.
+From eq.\,(\ref{o6}) we derive the $H'_m,A'_m$ coupling to fermions.
 For the couple $H'_m H'_m$ with $m=2,3$ the coupling is proportional to